Are young people in S’pore breaking up with dating apps?

 SINGAPORE – Never have there been more dating apps available, but younger millennials and Gen Zers seem to be swiping left on using them to find love.

 Through the news stories, commentaries and surveys, many of those looking to date say they are turned off by what dating apps have become.
-Some reasons for dating app disillusionment are users who ghost their matches, scammers and people who are looking for a quick hook-up instead of a serious relationship.
+Some reasons for dating app disillusionment are users who ghost their matches, scammers and people who are looking for a quick hook up instead of a serious relationship.

-Recently, a young woman here captured the sentiment of why some of her peers are spurning the digital connection in a personal column for The Straits Times.
+Recently, a young woman here captured the sentiment of why some of her peers were spurning the digital connection in a personal column for The Straits Times.

 “The human connection has become more important than ever, something easily lost when communicating on a screen to try and understand the person on the other end of the line,” wrote Larissa Santhana Nair, who works in communications.